jdevries3133/nvim_config/PLUGINS.md

 ## `dcampos/cmp-snippy`

-This is an adapter to connect `nvim-snippy` to `cmp-nvim` so it can provide completion suggestions.
+This is an adapter to integrate `nvim-snippy` to `cmp-nvim` so it can provide completion suggestions.

 ## `dcampos/nvim-snippy`

-For whatever reason, nvim-cmp, the thing that provides completion suggestions, _requires_ a snippet provider.
+For whatever reason, `nvim-cmp`, the thing that provides completion suggestions, _requires_ a snippet provider.
 I chose this one.
 I'm actually surprised that it does provide quite a few useful snippets like HTML boilerplate, license headers, etc.

 It's also extendable but I'm not really a big snippet user.
-I have my own [custom snippet thing](https://github.com/jdevries3133/vim_config/blob/main/snippets.vim) which is good enough for me, although jank enough that I'd suggest using a proper snippet plugin if you use snippets a lot.
+I have my own [custom snippet thing](https://github.com/jdevries3133/vim_config/blob/main/snippets.vim) which is good enough for me, although jank enough compared to real snippet plugins that I'd not advise others to use it!

-I also know that [luasnip](https://github.com/L3MON4D3/LuaSnip) seems like the trendier snippet plugin as of writing, so you might want to swap cmp-snippy out for luasnip if you're a snippet lover.
+I also know that [luasnip](https://github.com/L3MON4D3/LuaSnip) seems like the trendier snippet plugin as of writing, so you might want to swap `cmp-snippy` out for `luasnip` if you're a heavy snippet user.

 ## `hrsh7th/cmp-buffer`

 This looks at the file you're in, looks at the other words in the file, and uses that set of words as a completion source.
-This actually comes in handy more than you'd think, for example if you're writing some technical document and the same long keyword keeps coming up over and over again.

 ## `hrsh7th/cmp-nvim-lsp`